aica-technology/modulo/source/modulo_controller_interface/README.md

 The `activation_timeout` parameter gives the controller plugin and hardware interface additional time to read the initial states to prevent any NaN data from propagating through to the control logic.

+## RobotControllerInterface

+The `RobotControllerInterface` is derived from the `ModuloControllerInterface`.
+It incorporates `JointState` and `CartesianState` classes to leverage the `robot_model::Model` class for forward and inverse kinematics, and supports force-torque sensor data in `CartesianWrench` format.